Security Solutions to Monitor Systems, Servers, and Network Performance

 In The Security World, There Is A Bitter Truth That No System Or Infrastructure Is Completely Secure.
-New Exploits Are Discovered Daily; Their Details Are Available On The Internet.
+New Exploits Are Discovered Daily; Their Details Are Available Online.

-Monitor The Performance Of Systems, you can apply the best security practices such as access control lists, permissions, server security, precise patch management, and accurate firewall configuration.
+Monitor system performance to apply best security practices, such as access control lists, permissions, server security, precise patch management, and accurate firewall configuration.
 Still, if hackers focus enough on the infrastructure, they will eventually find a loophole to infiltrate.

-Therefore, as a security expert, it is essential to note that if everything is under control, what should you do if one succeeds in overcoming all security mechanisms?
+Therefore, as a security expert, it is essential to note that if everything is under control, what should you do if an attacker succeeds in overcoming all security controls?

-Security experts always think of the worst-case scenarios when implementing security mechanisms and use the side programs they have prepared for when a person succeeds in overcoming all security controls.
+Security experts always consider worst-case scenarios when implementing security controls and have prepared contingency programs for when a user succeeds in overcoming all security controls.

 What is monitoring?
 Security Solutions To Monitor The Performance Of Systems, Servers, And Networks

-Monitoring means implementing policies, solutions, and security tools that allow you to monitor the minor occurrences within networks or equipment.
+Monitoring involves implementing policies, solutions, and security tools to detect minor occurrences within networks or equipment.
 However, the critical point is the proper implementation of security mechanisms in the infrastructure.

-For example, you need to know what tools to use in what part of the network to closely monitor the activities of employees and equipment without affecting their performance.
+For example, you need to know which tools to use in which parts of the network to closely monitor employee and equipment activities without affecting their performance.
 A large part of monitoring activities involves implementing network intrusion detection systems.

 Typically, security experts have a thorough knowledge of host-based intrusion detection mechanisms and network-based intrusion detection systems.
 Important points to note about these two security mechanisms include the following:

-Host-based IDS: A host-based intrusion detection system (HIDS) is installed to monitor the activities of a system.
+- Host-based IDS: A host-based intrusion detection system (HIDS) is installed to monitor system activity.
 A HIDS system can detect suspicious activity by viewing reports generated by Windows components.

-Network-based IDS: The Network-Based Intrusion Detection System (NIDS) collects network traffic and analyzes it to identify the nature of the suspicious activity.
-Typically, network-based intrusion detection systems compare traffic to known attack signatures to identify suspects.
+- Network-based IDS: A Network-Based Intrusion Detection System (NIDS) collects network traffic and analyzes it to identify suspicious activity.
+Typically, network-based intrusion detection systems compare traffic against known attack signatures to identify suspicious activity.

 Surveillance systems, such as intrusion detection systems, can use various methods to detect suspicious activity.
 An intrusion detection system uses signatures or anomalies in network traffic to detect suspicious activity.
-In contrast, a Signature-based monitoring system records activities and compares them to a database that contains a definition of known malicious activity.
+In contrast, a Signature-based monitoring system records activities and compares them against a database containing definitions of known malicious activity.

 A signature-based system produces few false positive alerts because it compares the activities performed on a system with the signatures it already has.
-When a signature-based system is first installed on a system such as a server, it collects information about the various functions of the server and the equipment connected to the server.
-Because these systems seek specific action, they make little false alarm.
+When a signature-based system is first installed on a server, it collects information about the server’s functions and the equipment connected to it.
+Because these systems seek specific action, they make few false alarms.

-For example, an IP address sends SYN messages at short intervals to several ports connected to the system; The system collects this information about the IP address and maintains it as a port scan signature.
+For example, an IP address sends SYN messages at short intervals to several ports connected to the system; the system collects this information about the IP address and maintains it as a port-scanning signature.

-Then, whenever the address sends different messages, it compares the new information with the old news.
+Then, whenever the address receives new messages, it compares the latest information with the old information.
 If it detects a suspicious item, it sends a report to the network administrator.

 Types of monitoring systems

-A security expert should have complete information about the different surveillance systems.
+A security expert should have comprehensive knowledge of the various surveillance systems.
 Standard security tools in this area include signature-based monitoring systems, anomaly-based surveillance, and exploratory analysis.

-A signature-based system detects suspicious activity based on the signatures in a file; on the other hand, an anomaly-based system detects normal activities based on a baseline and considers any action outside the baseline abnormal and suspicious.
+A signature-based system detects suspicious activity based on signatures in a file; an anomaly-based system detects regular activity relative to a baseline and considers any action outside the baseline abnormal and suspicious.

-An exploration-based system detects suspicious activity based on a pre-defined configuration by the device manufacturer and activities that have caused security problems in the past.
+An exploration-based system detects suspicious activity using a predefined configuration provided by the device manufacturer and patterns that have caused security problems in the past.

-An anomaly-based system understands regular activity, and anything outside of normal activity is considered suspicious activity.
+An anomaly-based system recognizes regular activity and flags anything outside that range as suspicious.
 Typically, an anomaly-based monitoring system uses a baseline to distinguish normal from abnormal activities.

 The advantage of such systems is that there is no need to configure the file to define suspicious activity.
 The system learns what is expected and questionable based on user activity.
-The problem with anomaly-based systems is that they take anything out of the regular traffic as suspicious and generate a lot of false-positive warnings.
+The problem with anomaly-based systems is that they treat anything outside the normal traffic profile as suspicious and generate many false positives.

 Honeypot is one of the most effective monitoring tools

 One of the most important concepts embedded in surveillance systems is the Honeypot.
-Honeypot is a seemingly formal and straightforward system that aims to attract the attention of attackers in a system or network that will install.
+Honeypot is a seemingly formal, straightforward system designed to attract attackers’ attention and prompt them to install it within a system or network.

-Typically, honeypot systems are securely configured to force hackers to do more to gain access to them.
-While hackers break into the system, all their activities are recorded and audited to track the attacker.
-Typically, security experts insert a fake file with an attractive title referring to an organization’s financial statements into the Honeypot to attract hackers.
+Typically, honeypot systems are securely configured to deter attackers and force them to expend more effort to gain access.
+While hackers breach the system, all their activities are recorded and audited to track them.
+Typically, security experts insert a decoy file with an enticing title referencing an organization’s financial statements into the Honeypot to lure hackers.

 This file is called Honey.
-For example, you can put a file called password.txt on the system desktop to view and open this file when an attacker enters the system.
-In this case, you can implement the audit on this text file to know when, by what IP address, and what tools it opens.
+For example, you can place a file named password.txt on the system desktop so an attacker can view and open it when they gain access to the system.
+In this case, you can run an audit on this text file to determine when it was accessed, from which IP address, and which tools were used.

 Monitoring tools

-Intrusion detection or prevention systems perform very well and can detect a wide range of suspicious cases; However, sometimes circumstances require you to do some activities manually to see more accurate information in less time.
+Intrusion detection or prevention systems perform very well and can detect a wide range of suspicious cases; however, sometimes circumstances require you to perform manual activities to obtain more accurate information in less time.

 Fortunately, it is possible to use operating system tools and peripherals with manual intrusion detection systems to monitor a design manually.
 You need to be familiar with proper operating system commands to do this.